 This approach is less risky, but it requires your patience.

 4. Create an investment budget

 You can create a budget using simple tools, such as excel files or even a pen and paper.
-You can also use free budgeting software, such as Personal Capital.
+You can also use free budgeting apps, such as Empower Personal Wealth and others.

 5. Manage investment fees